khushi-411/minimal-mistakes/_posts/2021-07-25-setting_pytorch_api_c++.md

 ### Acknowledgment

-Special thanks to [Kshitij Kalambarkar](https://github.com/kshitij12345) and [Kushashwa Ravi Shrimali](https://github.com/krshrimali) for your valuable suggestions, feedback, and for helping me.
+Special thanks to [Kshitij Kalambarkar](https://github.com/kshitij12345) and [Kushashwa Ravi Shrimali](https://github.com/krshrimali) for your valuable suggestions, feedback and for helping me.
 Cheers to you guys!

 ### References